madrilene/eleventy-excellent/src/docs/theme.md

 Dark and light mode respects the user agent or operating system settings using the `prefers-color-scheme` CSS media feature.
 But there is also a switch in the `<footer>`.

-If you want to change something here, for example replace the button with a classic sun/moon icon, make sure to preserve accessibility.
+If you want to change something here, for example replace the button with a sun/moon icon, make sure to preserve accessibility.
 The accessible name ("Theme dark" or "Theme light") results from two IDs:

 `aria-labelledby="theme-switcher-label theme-switcher-value"`

-If you remove the text content of the `<button>`, the value for `theme-switcher-value` must therefore be obtained differently.
+If you remove the text content of the `<button>` and you don't use the heading with the ID `theme-switcher-label`, the value for the accessible name must obtained differently.

+If you find any accessibility issues, please let me know.